 Other Fun Things to Do in Sheboygan

 We spent the majority of our day at the Kohler Andrae State Park but after we got pizza and ate it at a park in Downtown Sheboygan.
-We checked out the mural outside the Above & Beyond Children’s Museum and played in the gardens adjacent to it (we will visit inside another visit!).
+We checked out the mural outside the Above & Beyond Children’s Museum and played in the gardens adjacent to it.
 Paradigm Coffee is great for a snack, treat or pick up!
 We ran off some energy at the Shaw Family Playground and then headed home.